HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/dx_performance_medium_cfg.md

 There are several factors that can affect the performance of DX in Kubernetes.
 Changes in the number of running nodes, number of pods, and the capacity of individual pods can  improve the performance of DX.

 !!!note
-     Performance tuning for a Kubernetes DX cluster must be conducted for the particular workloads involved.
+     Performance tuning for a Kubernetes DX cluster must be conducted for the particular workloads involved with number of concurrent users.
 Generally, these recommendations are intended to speed up tuning for others.
-Further enhancements may be achieved by following the [DX Core tuning guide](https://pages.git.cwp.pnp-hcl.com/CWPdoc/dx-mkdocs/in-progress/guide_me/performance_tuning/traditional_deployments.html).
+Further enhancements may be achieved by following the [DX Core tuning guide](../traditional_deployments.md).

 ### Recommendations